idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 **Task > Remove target segments** = Remove the contents of all target segments.
 This cannot be undone!

-Note: The "Remove target segments" feature is designed to work with CafeTran project files.
+Note: The “Remove target segments” feature is designed to work with CafeTran project files.
 It may or may not work for unknown xliff files created in other translation tools.

 **Task > Remove target segments the same as source** = Remove the contents of all target segments that are exact matches of their corresponding source segments.
 This cannot be undone!

-Note: The "Remove target segments" feature is designed to work with CafeTran project files.
+Note: The “Remove target segments” feature is designed to work with CafeTran project files.
 It may or may not work for unknown xliff files created in other translation tools.

 **Task > Remove notes** = Remove all notes and comments from the project.
 This cannot be undone!